Indonesia · January

 Is January a good time to visit Bali?

 January is one of the tougher months to visit Bali.
-24-31°C, humid with frequent heavy rain and thunderstorms — Peak monsoon season, expect significant rainfall and humidity.
+24-31°C, high humidity, frequent heavy rain and thunderstorms — Peak of the wet season, potential for travel disruptions due to heavy rainfall.

 What makes January worth visiting